Dean177/reason-standard/docs/Contributing.md

 A good way to do this is by including `Unsafe` or `Dangerously` in the name.

-### Try to use names that Javascripters / Ocamlers already know
+### Try to use names that Javascripters / OCamlers already know

-If one ecosystem already has a name for something, thats going to be the one to go for unless there is a good reason not to.
+If one ecosystem already has a name for something, that's going to be the one to go for unless there is a good reason not to.

 ### Module names should not be repeated in function names